National defends charging $1500 per person for dinner with Luxon

 One thing it is considering is the issue of funding of political parties, and public funding has been promoted as an alternative to parties' relying on private donations – an argument that was reignited after a stream of court cases relating to political donations.

-However, a Taxpayers' Union-Curia poll from October found the public was not keen on the idea.
+However, a Taxpayers' Union-Curia poll from October suggested the public was not keen on the idea.

 In the poll of 1000 eligible voters, 61 per cent said they opposed taxpayer funding of political parties while only 19 per cent supported it.